luckboy/espact/README.md

 * `gnu_make(args, env, **other_fun_args)` - GNU make program
 * `bsd_make(args, env, **other_fun_args)` - BSD make program

-The `args` argument is a list of arguments.
+The `args` argument is a list of command arguments.
 The `env` argument is a dictionary of environment variables.
 These functions also can take the following arguments:

 * Arguments for all functions:
     * `indent` - indentation width (by default, indentation width is 4)